Are you looking to up-skill or get started into the exciting world of Hospitality and Tourism?

-We are looking for outgoing and passionate people that want to learn more about our exciting industry of Hospitality and Tourism.
+Kickstart your Hospitality career in 2019!
+We are looking for outgoing and passionate people that want to be part of our Diploma of Hospitality Management - SIT50416 course starting February 22.

-You will be exposed to a well-rounded course including food & beverage operations, event organisation, business planning, marketing, finance and human resource management.
+With over 20 years experience providing real world hospitality training, you will be exposed to a practical, hands on course with face to face training including food & beverage operations, event organisation, business planning, marketing, finance and human resource management.

 - Bar Owner

 - Food & Beverage Supervisor